Right Now (Atomic Kitten album): Editions

 There are three versions of the album: the original Japanese edition and the original UK edition were released with the original line-up featuring Kerry Katona, while the re-issue was released with the second line-up featuring Jenny Frost.

 The original Japanese edition was released first and features rare versions of various tracks.
 The album features an exclusive song entitled "Real Life", the final mix version of "Holiday" (included as the B-side to the single "Whole Again" in demo form), demo versions of "Cradle", "I Want Your Love" (titled "All the Right Things"), and "Whole Again" (mainly featuring Katona speaking all of the verses), and an exclusive remix of "Right Now".

 The original UK edition features a different track listing.
 Replacing "Holiday" and "Real Life" are "Get Real", "Turn Me On" and the fourth single "Follow Me".
 Also included are new versions of "I Want Your Love", "Cradle", and "Whole Again" (where the verses are sung by Natasha Hamilton and Liz McClarnon); the latter song reaching No. 1 on the UK Singles Chart when released as a single.
-The Japanese edition was re-released to match the UK edition and featured a bonus cover of "Daydream Believer".
+The Japanese edition was re-released to match the UK edition and featured a bonus cover of the Monkees' "Daydream Believer".

 Due to the success of "Whole Again" and Katona's departure from the group, a re-issue was released in the UK featuring a new track order and re-recordings of songs to feature Frost performing Katona's solo parts, such as "Right Now" and "Whole Again".
 "See Ya" and "I Want Your Love" were not re-recorded and were relegated to bonus tracks at the end of the album, while "Do What You Want" was excluded in favour of new songs "Tomorrow & Tonight", "You Are" and the re-issue's lead single (sixth overall), "Eternal Flame", which would become another big hit for the group, becoming their second No. 1.
 "Bye Now" was also re-recorded with a new arrangement and newly added vocals from Frost.
 "Cradle" was not re-recorded, but was slightly remixed for the reissue.

 The UK re-issue is the only edition available through digital outlets like iTunes.
 However, this edition replaces the ballad-like album version of "Eternal Flame" with the commercial mid-tempo single version ("You Are" remains the album version).